SantiLosa/gpsserver/README.md

 Use these test cases to verify the behavior of the manual frame upload in the admin panel.
 Paste the frames into the textarea form for testing.

+## To go into the bulk update admin view enter the registered FramwRaw model and a bulk update button appears in the top right corner

 ---

 ## 1. Valid Frames